SAP-archive/teched2020-INT260/README.md

 ![SCP Create Space](images/scp_create_space.png)

-Enter a name for the new Cloud Foundry space.
-"Trial" is a good choice.
+Enter a name for the new Cloud Foundry space. "trial" is a good choice.
 Then, click "Create".

 ![SCP Create Space Details](images/scp_create_space_details.png)